Ten important items that you should always carry in your car

-10 Things you should always have in your car
+Emergency items you should always have in your car

-Although we live in a small Country, it is still worthwhile always having certain items in your vehicle, just in case an unforeseen situation arises.
+Although we live in a small country, it is still worthwhile always having certain items in your vehicle, just in case an unforeseen situation arises.

 This you might say comes as standard within every single vehicle, correct?
-No, the majority of new vehicles sold today do not come with a spare tyre as standard and have to be added as an extra, with costs ranging anywhere from €100 to €300!!
-Due to this, spare tyres are been removed from vehicles prior to being sold or traded in to garages.
+No, the majority of new vehicles sold today do not come with a spare tyre as standard and have to be added as an extra, with costs ranging anywhere from €100 to €300.
+Due to this, spare tyres are been removed from vehicles prior to being sold or traded into garages.
 Alternatively, ensure that you have a Repair Kit, which is basically a sealant and an air pump which will temporarily fix the tyre or if your vehicle has Run Flat tyres, these will allow you to drive on a puncture for a limited time.

-The majority of standard vehicle’s will not have a Hazard Triangle, so check to see if your vehicle has one and if not, they are extremely low costing and are essential when alerting other road users that you’re broken down.
+The majority of standard cars will not have a Hazard Triangle, so check to see if your vehicle has one and if not, they are extremely low costing and are essential when alerting other road users that you’re broken down.

 USB Mobile Phone Charger or Spare Phone

 It’s normally at times when we urgently need our mobile phone, that we notice the battery is low or goes dead.
 This is why having a fully charged phone or phone charger in your vehicle at all times is recommended.

 Even with modern technology warning us that we’ve left our lights on, we’ve all been guilty of doing this at some stage.
 Or one of the most common forms of draining a vehicle's battery is listening to the stereo while the vehicle’s engine is switched off.
 You never know when you or someone close to you may require the use of Jump Leads, so it is always advisable to keep a set of these in your vehicle.